Geographic Information Systems (GIS) Connects Geography with Data

 Most people think GIS is only about “making maps”.
 But governments, businesses and people harness the power of GIS because of the insights of spatial analysis.

+Before GIS, cartographers mapped out the land using paper maps.
 Over the years, we’ve seen a gradual shift away from paper maps.
 Instead, users build digital maps with computer-based spatial data.

 And the more you think of it: